anushahashmi071/PIAIC-Python-Projects/README.md

 - Basic graphical programming with Pygame.
 - Use of modern tools like `uv` for environment management.

-This aligns with PIAIC's Q1 syllabus, covering topics from "Python Crash Course" by Eric Matthes and official Python documentation.

 ## Contributing

 Feel free to fork this repository, submit pull requests for improvements, or open issues for bugs.
 Contributions should:
 - Follow PEP 8 style guidelines.
 - Include docstrings for functions.
 - Add tests where applicable.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 <!-- ## Acknowledgments